stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 ## Creating Callbacks

-Before we make `displayData()` function, let's look at the basics of creating a callback with simplified code.
+Before we make the `displayData()` function, let's look at the basics of creating a callback with simplified code.
 After that, we will proceed to turn `displayData()` into a callback.

 Let's create a  function.